espocrm/documentation/docs/administration/formula.md

 # Formula (& calculated fields)

-In entity manager it's possible to define script (formula) for specific entity type.
-This script will be executed every time before record is saved.
+In Entity Manager, it's possible to define script (formula) for a specific entity type.
+This script will be executed every time before the record is saved.

 It provides the ability to automatically set specific fields (attributes) with values derived from calculation.
 Some functions can also perform some actions.

-To edit formula for a specific entity type follow Administration > Entity Manager > dropdown menu on the right on the row of the entity type > Formula.
+To edit formula for a specific entity type, follow Administration > Entity Manager > dropdown menu on the right on the row of the entity type > Formula.

 You may also need to set fields, that are supposed to be calculated, read-only via Entity Manager.

-Admin can run **recalculate formula** for specific records from the list view: select records (or all search results) > click *Actions* dropdown > click *Recalculate Formula*.
+The admin can run **Recalculate Formula** action for specific records from the list view: select records (or all search results) > click *Actions* dropdown > click *Recalculate Formula*.

 Formula can also be utilized in Workflows and BPM tool.